SannareddyHemalatha/Awesome_Chocolate_Sales_Analysis/README.md

 ✅ **KPI Tiles**:
 Quick-glance tiles for:
 - Total Sales, Boxes, Shipments, Cost, Profit, and Profit %
-- Country-wise breakdown with progress indicators
+- Country-wise breakdown for sales and profit%

 ✅ **Team-wise Sales Performance**:
 - Choose from 4 teams (Yummies, Delish, Juicies, Tempo)
+- we have a bubble chart which tells us team wise sales and profit values
-- View each team member’s performance: Sales, Profit, Boxes, Shipments
+- View each team member’s performance by Sales, Profit, profit%, and Shipments
-- Sort by metrics (Sales, Profit %, etc.)

 ✅ **Product Performance Table**:
 - Analyze products based on sales data
 - Visualize Boxes and Shipments using sparklines
-- Profit indicators via icons
-- Sortable columns
+- Sort the products with sales, profit and other metrics for better understanding the business

 ✅ **Category Slicer**:
 - Dynamically filter dashboard by category (Bars, Bites, Other)